purwar1997/contacts-manager/README.md

 ## 1. Overview

 A simple CRUD application that allows users to manage their contacts.
-It is built using React and uses Firebase Firestore to store data.
+It is built with React and uses Firebase Firestore to store data.

 ## 2. Main Features